 If you haven’t ever noticed, kids are loud.
 They cry loud, they play loud, they laugh loud, they even run loud.
 My house is rarely quiet.
 If it is, that means my daughter is either asleep or getting into something she isn’t supposed to.
 Kids, especially really young ones, don’t yet understand hotel etiquette.
 For this reason, staying in a hotel with our toddler is miserable.
 When you rent an apartment, the noise level isn’t as much of a concern.
 Sure, you may still have to share a wall with someone, but chances are the wall isn’t paper thin, and there’s likely more space and even rooms between those walls to act as a noise barrier.

 This one might surprise you, but renting an apartment can actually be much cheaper than a hotel.
 This is especially the case if you are staying in a place longer than 3 days.
 When we were in Krakow, Poland last summer, we rented a luxury apartment for $60 US per day.
 It was nice, centrally located, and much less expensive than the surrounding hotels.
-Having a kitchen also means you can cook meals instead of dining out all the time, which is another huge savings when you’re traveling.
+Unlike most hotels, apartments also have a kitchen, which means you can cook meals instead of dining out all the time.
+That is another huge savings when you’re traveling!